Thfirmin/Thfirmin/README.md

 - Private
 	+ Analyzing, hypothesizing, and testing is for me a rest, not work.
 	+ Basketball, anime and coffee is a prerequisite for a good weekend.
-- Social
-	+ I am shy and have poor human communication skills, but i communicate well with the machine.
 - Work
 	+ I try to find problems and solve them well, but consequently time is not my best friend :p.

-> 💞️ I’m looking to find and collaborate on projects with the many peoples who want a new incredible dares.
+> 💞️ I’m looking to find andcollaborate on projects with the many peoples who want new incredible dares.

 ***